 For each review you write, you’re able to tot up 20 points a time.

 There is no stated maximum amount of reviews you can make, so if you like writing, it may be a way to boost your points total, without spending cash.

 It does, however, look like this will only work on products you’ve actually bought :) I haven’t tested things out too much with this one, so please do let us know if it works.

-(If you enjoy writing reviews, you can try Amazon Vine and get products for free).
+(If you enjoy writing reviews, you can try Vine and become an Amazon product tester and get free stuff).

 What do you do with George Reward points?